Wild Alaskan Company review

 How can I get free shipping at Wild Alaskan Company?

-Wild Alaskan Company ships to all fifty states, including Alaska and Hawaii.
+Wild Alaskan Company ships to all 50 states, including Alaska and Hawaii.

-Wild Alaskan Company accepts all major credit and debit cards.
-It doesn’t offer a financing option, so you’ll need to be able to pay in full when you sign up.
+Wild Alaskan Company accepts all major credit and debit cards, plus Google Pay and Apple Pay.
+As of February 2022, it doesn’t accept PayPal and it doesn’t offer a financing option — you must to pay in-full when you sign up.

 Wild Alaskan Company offers a 100% money-back guarantee.
 So if you’re not satisfied with the box of fish you receive, it’ll replace your order or send you a refund.